ufs-community/ufs-srweather-app/docs/UsersGuide/source/FAQ.rst

 * :ref:`How do I change the Physics Suite Definition File (SDF)? <ChangePhysics>`
 * :ref:`How do I restart a DEAD task? <RestartTask>`
 * :ref:`How do I change the grid? <ChangeGrid>`
+* :ref:`How do I run a new experiment? <NewExpt>`
+* :ref:`How can I clean up the SRW App code if something went wrong during the check out, build, or run processes? <CleanUp>`

 .. _CycleInd: